KoltLBrock/TeamProject2/README.md

 DB Schema contains: PlanTable for contents of the day IE. plans and location DateTable for holding the date and time

-Features
-Button to Record Location
-Button to add a location remotely (potentially using map)
+Features:
 Calendar (days clickable), shows activity list for day (past and future)
+Ability to change above activity list, and set the time of day for activities
+Detects location for current weather information (no input required)
+Ability to set location for date for weather information for that day